-The Cost-Effectiveness of Commercial Buildings Commissioning: A Meta-Analysis of Existing Buildings and New Construction in the United States, available at: http://eetd.lbl.gov/emills/PUBS/ Cx-Costs-Benefits.html www.peci.org missioning Process, ASHRAE Guideline 1-1996, with significant additional detail, clarification and interpretation.
+The Cost-Effectiveness of Commercial Buildings Commissioning: A Meta-Analysis of Existing Buildings and New Construction in the United States, available at:

-PECI Model Building Commissioning Plan and Guide Specifications, Portland Energy Conservation Inc.
+PECI Model Building Commissioning Plan and Guide Specifications, Portland Energy Conservation Inc www.peci.org

 Details the commissioning process for new equipment during design and construction phases for larger projects.
 In addition to commissioning guidelines, the document provides boilerplate language, content, format and forms for specifying and executing commissioning.
-The document builds upon the HVAC ComSS WE EA MR EQ ID www.chps.net/manual/index.htm
+The document builds upon the HVAC Commissioning Process, ASHRAE Guideline 1-1996, with significant additional detail, clarification and interpretation.

-Commissioning Fact Sheets, Coalition For High Performance Schools (CHPS)
+Commissioning Fact Sheets Coalition For High Performance Schools (CHPS)